Altra Impulse Flash Reviewed for Performance and Quality Review Facts

 , wearers have reported comfortable outings on gravel, cinder, and even dirt and light trails

-Debuting at a standard price for a typical premium level running shoe, one can now find it at an even more affordable ticket price now.
-Most consider it to be be reasonably priced and are overall pleased with the bang they get for their bucks.
+Debuting at a standard price for an average premium level running shoe, one can now find it at an even more affordable ticket price now.
+Most consider it to be reasonably priced and are overall pleased with the bang they get for their bucks.

 Flexibility is a feature many appreciate from Altra's offerings.
 Incorporating Innerflex and StabiliPod technologies just as in the original Impulse, the Flash continues to bring us just the right amount of flexible support even for overpronators.

-muscles, it is advised to slowly transition to a low drop shoe.
+muscles is advised to transition to a low drop shoe slowly.

 to treadmill, walking the dog, to everyday casual wear

 , the Impulse Flash seems to have met the needs of most anyone that tries it out.
 While some are quick to point out the snugger feel, most find the fit to be good in terms of support provided the right size shoe is purchased.